 I am aware that there is a motion within City of GDC to change a few meeting rules.
-My feedback to these
+My feedback to these amendments is as follows.

-Caping the time that Councillors will have in which to raise questions to Council staff during Council meetings.
+1. Caping the time that Councillors will have in which to raise questions to Council staff during Council meetings.